dezzak/lmld-constitution/constitution.md

 7.3.
 The Secretary shall give all members at least 21 days written notice of the time and place of the AGM.
 Such notice shall specify all business to be conducted at the meeting.

 7.4.
-The AGM may be a two-thirds majority agree to consider urgent or important business which has arisen since notice of the AGM was given.
+The AGM may by a two-thirds majority agree to consider urgent or important business which has arisen since notice of the AGM was given.

 7.5.
-A special General Meeting may be convened by the Officers, or by the Executive Committee; and shall, on receipt of a requisition signed by at least twenty members of the Local Party (or one-fifth (1/5th) of the membership if less), be convened by the Secretary so as to be held within 28 days from receipt of such requisition.
+A special General Meeting may be convened by the Officers, or by the Executive Committee; and shall, on receipt of a requisition signed by at least twenty members of the Local Party (or one-fifth (1/5th) of the membership if less), be convened by the Secretary so as to be held within 28 days from the receipt of such requisition.
 At least 14 days written notice shall be given to all members.
 The meeting shall only consider business stated in the notice convening it.
 Failure to convene a validly requisitioned meeting within 14 days shall permit the meeting to be convened on behalf of (and at the expense of) the Local Party by any of the original requisitioners.